mbid/mbid.github.io/posts/control-flow-for-datalog/index.md

     ...
 }
 ```
-When Eqlog infers during evaluation that a function should be defined on some arguments, it creates a new element (that is, Eqlog chooses a previously unused integer ID to represent the element), and records it as result of applying that function.
+When Eqlog infers during evaluation that a function should be defined on some arguments, it creates a new element (that is, Eqlog chooses a previously unused integer ID to represent the element), and records it as the result of applying that function.
 But what if the result type of the function was declared as an `enum`?
 We now have an element of an enum type that is not given by one of the constructors.

-One option here is to prevent such situations from arising in the first place using a static compile time check.
+One option here is to prevent such situations from arising in the first place using a static compile-time check.
 For example, we could require that every new element of an enum type that is introduced by a rule is later in that rule equated with the result of applying a constructor.
 Such a check cannot also consider arbitrary applications of other rules as well though, since that would mean that the check does not necessarily terminate.
 Thus, some generality would be lost.